-- (iii) Overtime on weekends and public holidays will be a minimum of three hours. - (iv) Overtime may be taken as time in lieu, calculated at overtime rates, at the employee's request. - (v) If overtime is taken as time in lieu, it must be taken within six month of accruing. - (vi) If the employee has made genuine attempts to take the accrued time in lieu within the specified time, and has been denied the opportunity to take such time in lieu, the equivalent amount shall be paid as cash. - (vii) Employees receiving a salary in excess of the rate for Administrative and Clerical Officer Grade 8 Year 2 plus \$1 p.a. shall only receive overtime payments calculated on the basis of the rate Grade 8 Year 2 plus \$1 p.a. - (viii) When employees are recalled to work after normal ceasing time they shall be paid overtime for the time they are required to work, with a minimum payment of three hours at overtime rates.
+- (iii) Overtime on weekends and Public Holidays will be a minimum of three (3) hours. - (iv) Overtime may be taken as time in lieu, calculated at overtime rates, at the employee's request.

+- (v) If overtime is taken as time in lieu, it must be taken within six (6) months of accruing. - (vi) If the employee has made genuine attempts to take the accrued time in lieu within the specified time, and has been denied the opportunity to take such time in lieu, the equivalent amount shall be paid as cash. - (vii) Employees receiving a salary in excess of the rate for Administrative and Clerical Officer Grade 8 Year 2 plus \$1 per annum shall only receive overtime payments calculated on the basis of the rate Grade 8 Year 2 plus \$1 per annum. - (viii) When employees are recalled to work after normal ceasing time they shall be paid overtime for the time they are required to work, with a minimum payment of three hours at overtime rates.